raakraam111/daml-capstone-auction-project/README.md

 ## Supported Functionality

-The auction platform supports the following functionalities:
+The auction platform mainly supports the following functionalities:

 - Auctioneer can create auctions and set reserve prices for items.
 - Bidders can create and verify their accounts to participate in auctions.